rfshelley/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 2. **Device state change** - An attribute changes on a device, which creates an event, which triggers a subscription, which calls a handler method within your SmartApp.
-3. **Location state change** - A location attribute such as *mode* changes. *Sunrise* and *sunset* are other examples of location events
+3. **Location state change** - A location attribute such as *mode* changes. *Sunrise* and *sunset* are other examples of location events.
-4. **User action on the app** - The user taps a SmartApp icon or shortcut in the mobile app UI
+4. **User action on the app** - The user taps a SmartApp icon or shortcut in the mobile app UI.
-5. **Scheduled event** - Using a method like runIn(), you call a method within your SmartApp at a particular time .
+5. **Scheduled event** - Using a method like runIn(), you call a method within your SmartApp at a particular time.
 6. **Web services call** Using our `web services
    API <../smartapp-web-services-developers-guide/overview.html>`__, you
    create an endpoint accessible over the web that calls a method within